 The funeral procession left St. Patrick’s Cathedral and headed north to the Gate of Heaven Cemetery in Hawthorne, N.Y., in Westchester County.
 About 6,000 people met the Babe’s casket.

-Ruth’s second wife, Claire, who died in 1976, is buried next to her former husband (The Babe’s first wife, Helen, died in a fire in 1929.)
+Ruth’s second wife, Claire, who died in 1976, is buried next to her former husband (His first wife, Helen, died in a fire in 1929.)
 The grave site is marked by a tall, sandblasted image of Christ with his arm on a young boy.
-The Ruths share space at Gate of Heaven with, among others, the actor Jimmy Cagney, the manager Billy Martin, writer Herman Melville, and the mobster Dutch Schultz.
+The Ruths share space at Gate of Heaven with, among others, actor Jimmy Cagney, manager Billy Martin, writer Herman Melville, and mobster Dutch Schultz.

 Some fans drop off a bat, a baseball or a ribbon from a youth baseball tournament, Fordin writes.
 Others bring a hot dog or a pizza.
 How many people have dropped off a beer?